tjacobsen1/Magpie/answers.md

 They responded in random ways, such as asking how I was, etc. It was different every time I said asdfghjkl;.

 # 1. Can you identify keywords to which your chatbot responds?
-Hello, Hi, Hey, How, Why,
+Hello, Hi, Hey, How, Why, What is, Are, Where, Which, etc.

 # 2. Think of several keywords and responses they might cause.
+Hello, they would say hello back.
+Same with hi or hey.
+Why, they would respond differently because it depends on what you say after it.
+Different bots respond differently because of how they were programmed.